 What sort of discounts can you expect with a dental card?
-Of course it will depend on where you live and which plan you choose, but there are 2 ways to save:
+Of course it will depend on where you live and which plan you choose.

-Since the services are provided by a network of dentists who have agreed to charge less, you could get 10% to 60% discounts on services.1 However, all services may not be available with these plans, so be sure to compare the list of services against any other plans you’re considering.
+Since the services are provided by a network of dentists who have agreed to charge less, you could get discounts on services.
+However, all services may not be available with these plans, so be sure to compare the list of services against any other plans you’re considering.

 An advantage to a discount plan is that there is no limit to the amount of care you can get during the year.
 You will pay out of pocket for every discounted service, but you can use as many services as you like each year.